NEXT GENERATION IMAGING FOR REAL-TIME DOSE VERIFICATION ENABLING ADAPTIVE PROTON THERAPY

 The project will essentially open a new era in PT that enables curing more cancer patients and reducing toxicity from treatment.

-The NOVO consortium covers the entire value chain of RDV development (technology providers, theory and modelling, technology integration, and PT clinics) and optimally engages nuclear, medical, and high-energy physicists, chemists, mathematicians, computer scientists, oncologists, biologists, as well as European PT centers.
+The NOVO consortium covers the entire value chain of RDV development (technology providers, theory and modeling, technology integration, and PT clinics) and optimally engages nuclear, medical, and high-energy physicists, chemists, mathematicians, computer scientists, oncologists, biologists, as well as European PT centers.

 Financiële details & Tijdlijn